 Eye symptoms with anxiety are often very hard to handle.
 When something is wrong with your eyes you may feel dizzy or worry that there is a problem with your brain.
 Yet your eyes are often affected by anxiety symptoms, in ways that aren't always easy to understand.

-This article will explore some of the eye symptoms from anxiety and discuss why they occur and what you can do to stay anxiety free.
+This article will explore some of the eye symptoms of anxiety, discuss why they occur and what you can do to help with your anxiety.